zepab/home-assistant-matter-hub/README.md

 > [!WARNING]
 > When performing changes on entities, like adding or removing a label, you need to restart the matter-hub application
-> for the changes to take effect.
+> for the changes to take effect, or you can edit the bridge and save it without any changes.

 ```json
 {